 - To get frustrated with yourself and to just stop trying, because the task is too difficult, too boring, too hard, and too annoying.

-- To forget to be kind to yourself with whatever the task reveals you are distracted.
+- To forget to be kind to yourself when the task reveals you are distracted.

 Folks, I found myself floating through all of these this morning, and yes, I said “thinking” and joyfully went back to the activity.
 Well, not joyful every time.
 Though I did continue to be mostly kind to myself.